grbot/16s-int-bt/software_testing_cbio.md

 slurm-worker-0001
 ```

-## 2. Running RStudio on the Ilifu SLURM cluster
+## 2. Running RStudio on the Ilifu Slurm cluster

 The steps works for both Linux and Windows users.
 Windows users please use git-bash.